 In another instance, Evans expressed the importance of moving to a population health strategy by claiming, “Our method of only treating people who are ill is going to bankrupt us.”
 DBHIDS proposed to both the Philadelphia City Council and the Office of The Mayor that Mental Health First Aid be added to the portfolio of services offered to Philadelphians and received strong support and budget allocations from both parties.

-What set Mental Health First Aid apart from other mental health trainings was the fact that the intervention was being endorsed and offered by the National Council for Behavioral Health and had national recognition.
+What set Mental Health First Aid apart from other mental health trainings was the fact that the intervention was being endorsed and offered by the National Council for Mental Wellbeing and had national recognition.
 The National Council is a nationally recognized leader in the behavioral health space and, as Boswell noted, “The National Council has an extensive reach serving millions of families through their network of organizations and is seen as an advocate and champion of recovery.”
 Pairing this “seal of approval” with the national and international recognition that Mental Health First Aid had received made Mental Health First Aid a logical choice.

 Boswell adds, “Not only did we recognize the national momentum behind this training, but noted that the Substance Abuse and Mental Health Services Administration (SAMHSA) had included Mental Health First Aid in their registry of evidence-based programs and practices.
 The reputation of the National Council, the Mental Health First Aid “movement,” and SAMHSA’s approval, all carried a lot of weight.”